top of page

 But then, at some point — I really don 't remember when — I got over my squeamishness and stopped overriding the urge to poop.

-When a child has a bladder that's highly sensitive to rectal stretching, I believe, even a modest amount of stool build-up can trigger accidents.
-I suspect the reverse is true: In some kids, even a modest improvement in chronic constipation can mean the difference between wet and dry nights.
+When a child has a bladder that's highly sensitive to rectal stretching, even a modest amount of stool build-up can trigger accidents.
+The reverse is also true: In some kids, even a modest improvement in chronic constipation can mean the difference between wet and dry nights.

 bottom of page